fizzle77/JAFDTC/doc/Airframe_F16C.md

 ### Countermeasure Programs

 The Viper supports six countermeasure programs: MAN1, MAN2, MAN3, MAN4, PANIC, and BYPASS.
+Each program has settings for the sequencing of dispnesing flares and chaff when running the program.
 The program selection menu selects which of the programs is being edited in the chaff and flare columns below.
-A blue dot next to the program name in the menu indicates the program has been changed from default values.
+A blue dot next to the program name in the program selection menu indicates the program has been changed from default values.
+The upward- and downward-pointing chevrons to the right of the progam selection menu step through the available programs.

 In the chaff and flare columns, you can edit the burst quantity (BQ), burst interval (BI), salvo quantity (SQ), and salvo interval (SI) parameters for the program selected in the